culurciello/convert_videos/README.md

 Install 'ffmpeg' on your terminal

-on OS X: 'brew install ffmpeg'
+on OS X: '''brew install ffmpeg'''

 ### Usage:

-python3 convert video.py /directory/where/videos/are/stored/
+'''python3 convert video.py /directory/where/videos/are/stored/'''